FhenixProtocol/cofhe-docs/docs/devdocs/architecture/user-facing-utilities/cofhejs.md

 - Permits

 Permits allow users to access their encrypted data by authenticating the user with an EIP712 signature.
-Permits can be managed within cofhejs, or they can be managed within a client dApp directly by using the exposed `Permit` class.
+Permits can be managed within Cofhejs, or they can be managed within a client dApp directly by using the exposed `Permit` class.

 > Note: _Read more about permits [here](/docs/devdocs/cofhejs/permits-management)_